 Only the accepted discourse was to be heard.
-Alternative (dare I say accurate) dialogue was not tolerated.
+Alternative (dare I say accurate) views were not tolerated.
 We now understand more clearly the consequences of blind following, of silent acceptance of the status quo, of reacting rather than reasoning.
 More often than not, the dialogue in my classroom was more open and honest than anywhere in the mainstream after 9/11.
 In my classroom, where I controlled the discursive space, any question could be asked, any observation could be expressed, and any course could be pursued to improve understanding of what was going on in the world.
 My students grew in knowledge and character while American citizens became compliant, conformist and childlike.

 For ten years 9/11 has been the mantra of American quiescence.
 Instead of pursuing the truth, we marched in lock step with the mantra, 9/11–9/11–9/11.
 What is a mantra?
 It’s a form of indoctrination.
 And my students were among the few who were not indoctrinated.
 Since 9/11 my students of the time have thanked me for the way this horrible tragedy was handled in our classroom.
 Other students have informed me that their teachers told them nothing.
 Addressed nothing.
 Shared nothing.
 They were in the dark until they got home.
 Of course, that was the state for most of America–left in the dark like children too fragile to cope with something as intense as 9/11–unable to cope with our own tragedy.
 In that darkness we were taught to be afraid, to turn to the government for protection, but to never question what it takes to provide that protection.
 In the darkness we lost sight of what it means to be an American, to have rights, to stand for something greater, to be a beacon of freedom throughout the world.